Ang Kek, from Malaysia, left a couple of comments on this site tonight and one of them struck me as profoundly important.

 Is this a reason, or a partial reason, for the situation that we find ourselves in today?

 Me neither.
 Nobody.
 I’ve not met even one person.
 I’ve asked on this site and some others – who is there?
-Who can we look at as an example of what there is to aspire to after a life of meditation… Someone points to Jiddu Krishnamurti, or Gunaratana, or Thich Nhat Hanh… I’ve not met any of them, but, are they Buddha material?
+Who can we look at as an example of what there is to aspire to after a life of meditation?

 Still, how many people across the globe could hold company with these people?
 Another 100?

-Are there just 103 people out of 6+ billion that have this sort of experience, character, _______?
-Whatever one wishes to call it.
+Are there just 103 people out of 6+ billion that have this sort of experience, character, and lives?

-Is what they are saying about meditation – direct experience?
-Is it divine?
+Is what they are saying about meditation – direct knowledge, direct experience – Is it divine?
 Is it dharma?
 Is it the absolute truth?

 Maybe some of it.
 Why not?